CDonnerer/xgboost-distribution/README.rst

 ===========

-``XGBDistribution`` follows the `XGBoost scikit-learn API`_, except for an additional keyword in the constructor for specifying the distribution.
-The full list of available distributions can be found in the `documentation`_.
+``XGBDistribution`` follows the `XGBoost scikit-learn API`_, except for an additional keyword in the constructor for specifying the distribution (see the `documentation`_ for a full list of available distributions):

 .. code-block:: python